-In 2009 Alterra Wageningen UR (now: Wageningen Environmental Research, WEnR) started work to update the soil map for the peat areas for which the information was possibly outdated.
+In 2009 Alterra Wageningen UR started work to update the soil map for the peat areas for which the information was possibly outdated.
 The update includes a total area of 300,000 ha and is focussed on all peaty soils and areas with shallow peat soils.
 As soon as the updated information is processed and included into an updated soil map, the updated information will be included in the calculations for soils.